 \begin{quote} ``The price of imported rice was higher than coarse cereals, the price of domestic rice in the spot market was higher than imported rice, and the price of domestic rice in the futures market was higher than domestic rice in the spot market.
 The futures price was highest in the rice and grains market because most of the participants in the exchanges were speculators.''\footnote{See \citet{asahi1907rpr} for details.} \end{quote}

 That is, the price difference between the spot and the futures markets was caused by speculative rice trader dealings in the futures markets.
-However, there are two discrepancies in the market inefficiency between Tokyo and Osaka from the mid-1900s to the mid-1920s.
-First, the Osaka-Dojima rice exchange failed to provide an accurate index of the expected price of spot rice that was superior to Tokyo.
-Second, the period of market inefficiency in the Osaka-Dojima rice exchange is longer than Tokyo.
-The futures in the Tokyo rice exchange failed to provide a fine index of the expected price of spot rice from the mid-1900s to the 1910s.
-The Osaka-Dojima rice exchange experienced market inefficiency until the mid-1920s.
-The difference in market efficiency between Tokyo and Osaka was a consequence of the diversity in market structure characterized by the distribution of imported rice.
+However, there are two discrepancies in the low efficiency measures between Tokyo and Osaka from the mid-1900s to the mid-1920s.
+First, the Osaka rice futures market failed to provide an accurate index of the expected price of spot rice that was superior to Tokyo.
+Second, the period of market inefficiency in the Osaka rice futures market was longer than that of Tokyo.
+The futures in the Tokyo rice futures market failed to provide a fine index of the expected price of spot rice from the mid-1900s to the 1910s.
+The efficiency measure of the Osaka rice futures market reduced until the mid-1920s.
+The difference in the market efficiency measures between Tokyo and Osaka was a consequence of the diversity in market structure characterized by the distribution of imported rice.

 According to Figure \ref{fpe_fig6}, the volume of Japanese rice imports remained at a low level from 1899 to 1901, although that volume began to increase in 1902.
-Specifically, the ratio of imported rice to all physical rice arrived from 1901 to 1905 was 27\% in the Tokyo-Fukagawa rice spot market and 23\% in the Osaka rice spot market (see \citet[pp.72--73]{osaka1903ocs}; \citet[pp.79 to 80]{osaka1906ocs}; \citet[pp. 87 to 88]{osaka1907ocs}; \citet[pp. 268 to 270]{sasaki1937htr}).
-Consequently, the market efficiency in both Tokyo and Osaka decreased in the early 1900s because the market structure of rice futures was different from the structure of the rice spot market (see Figures \ref{fpe_fig1} and \ref{fpe_fig2}).
+Specifically, the ratio of imported rice to all physical rice arrived from 1901 to 1905 was 27\% in the Tokyo-Fukagawa rice spot market and 23\% in the Osaka rice spot market (see \citet[pp.72--73]{osaka1903ocs}; \citet[pp.79--80]{osaka1906ocs}; \citet[pp.87--88]{osaka1907ocs}; \citet[pp.268--270]{sasaki1937htr}).
+Consequently, the market efficiency measure in both Tokyo and Osaka decreased in the early 1900s because the market structure of rice futures was different from the structure of the rice spot market (see Figures \ref{fpe_fig1} and \ref{fpe_fig2}).
 This situation changed in the late 1900s.